secretstartups/handbook/support/license-and-renewals/workflows/saas/associate_subscription_and_namespace.html.md

 - If it's not successful then add the `~Console Escalation - customers` label and this will be investigated by the engineers with console access.

  ***
- FYI: If interested, you can find more information about the L&R's Mechanizer tools [here](/handbook/support/license-and-renewals/workflows/customersdot/mechanizer.html).
+ FYI: You can read more about using the Zendesk Mechanizer app for Licensing & Renewals tickets [here](/handbook/support/license-and-renewals/workflows/customersdot/mechanizer.html).

 ## Customer self-serve: associating the subscription and namespace